Library Services for Visitors

 - A Colorado College ID is always required to use the library after 10:00 PM.

-- Reference librarians are happy to help the public, though our first priority is the Colorado College community.
+- Research librarians are happy to help the public, though our first priority is the Colorado College community.

 - The public is welcome to use all collections, including Government Documents and Special Collections.
 You may wish to call or email those departments in advance to expedite your research.